sean-hill/ionic-firebase-auth-base/README.md

 # Ionic Firebase Auth Base

-This repo contains a sample app that utilites Firebase's auth module to signup and login.
+This repo contains a sample app that utilizes Firebase's auth module to signup and login.

+## Development

+    $ npm install
+    $ ionic serve